 It's not too late.

-Leon Perniciaro (he/him) is the editor of Haven Spec Magazine, an assistant editor at Android Press, and a submissions editor at Uncanny Magazine.
+Leon Perniciaro (he/him) is the editor of Haven Spec Magazine and an assistant editor at Android Press.
 He studies English as a PhD student at the University of Connecticut, with a focus on race, Indigeneity, and environmental justice.
-He is a member of SFWA and the Codex Writers' Group, and is a citizen of the Choctaw-Apache Tribe of Ebarb.
+He is a member of SFWA and the Codex Writers' Group and is a citizen of the Choctaw-Apache Tribe of Ebarb.

 Originally from New Orleans, he now lives in New England, where he's terrified of both the climate crisis and the Great Filter.

 TJ Price's corporeal being is currently located in Raleigh, NC, with his handsome partner of many years, but his ghosts live in northeastern Connecticut, southern Maine, and north Brooklyn.
 He is the author of the novelette The Disappearance of Tom Nero, published by Spooky House Press.
 His work has appeared—or is forthcoming—in Nightmare Magazine, pidgeonholes, The NoSleep Podcast, and various anthologies.
 He's almost always in the middle of some project, either editorially or otherwise, and enjoys experimenting with prose & poetry as well as certain esoteric studies.